 An Exciting Theoretical Cotter Timeline

 Ottars put in a number of astonishing appearances in both fact and fiction and the in-between realm we call “legend”.
 It’s fact that Ottars (variously spelt) appear in the historic records of Ireland, England, and Wales.
 It’s also fact that the epic Beowulf treats of a power struggle going on in the House of the Scylfings (Swedes) featuring the king’s son Othere.
 It is also quite lovely that J.R.R.
 Tolkien, the foremost Beowulf expert of the 20th century, uses the name Ohtar as the esquire of Isildur in his own epic account of the Disaster of the Gladden Fields.
+There is also a hobbit family called Cottar living in the Shire.
 There is no doubt about any of this.

 Where I would, however, beg the indulgence and imagination of my readers relates to an additional thought of my own.
 When I was a little girl, my father read me T.H.
 White’s Sword in the Stone.
 The name of young Arthur’s father –Uther Pendragon – stood out, as important words have always had a habit of doing to me.
 I always remembered it, and recollected it when I began researching my Cotter history and understood that our ancestors were really called Ottar/Othere/Otter.
 I would propose that Othere and Uther are, in fact, the same name.
 This gives us a rather exciting potential connection to another Celtic cycle of mythology and history.

 To make sense of all this, I offer my own, original timeline to help give Cotters a sense of time, place and our identity across the centuries.